 Q.1.
 Why are bryophytes considered amphibians of the plant kingdom?

-Ans: Bryophytes are often likened to amphibians in the plant world because they rely on water for the transportation of male gametes, known as antherozoids, to reach the archegonium for fertilization.
+Ans: Bryophytes are often likened to amphibians in the plant kingdom because they require water for the movement of male gametes (antherozoids) to reach the archegonium for fertilisation.
+This reliance on water links bryophytes closely to aquatic environments, much like amphibians that live both in water and on land.

 (a) 36